zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > - B. Create an analysis in Amazon QuickSight.
 Connect all the data sources and create new datasets.
 Publish dashboards to visualize the data.
 Share the dashboards with the appropriate users and groups.
 > - C. Create an AWS Glue table and crawler for the data in Amazon S3.
 Create an AWS Glue extract, transform, and load (ETL) job to produce reports.
 Publish the reports to Amazon S3.
 Use S3 bucket policies to limit access to the reports.
 > - D. Create an AWS Glue table and crawler for the data in Amazon S3.
 Use Amazon Athena Federated Query to access data within Amazon RDS for PostgreSQL.
 Generate reports by using Amazon Athena.
 Publish the reports to Amazon S3.
 Use S3 bucket policies to limit access to the reports.

+**AWS Wavelength** combines the high bandwidth and ultralow latency of 5G networks with AWS compute and storage services so that developers can innovate and build a new class of applications.
+Wavelength Zones are AWS infrastructure deployments that embed AWS compute and storage services within telecommunications providers’ data centers at the edge of the 5G network, so application traffic can reach application servers running in Wavelength Zones without leaving the mobile providers’ network. => Relative to Availibility Zone